kragen/dernocua/text/capacitive-displacement.md

 has a resistance on the order of a kilohm, then the circuit becomes primarily resistive above about 600 kHz.
-Above that frequency it becomes harder to detect small changes in the capacitance because the graphite's resistance hides them.
+Above that frequency it becomes harder to detect small changes in the capacitance because the graphite’s resistance hides them.
 (Measuring the time constant of a step function response is probably a more practical measurement method, whether with analog or digital circuits.)